dabingcheerup/Notebook/javascript/javascript/react.md

 JSX is **JavaScript XML Syntax Transform**, it's a way of putting HTML right into our JavaScript and then converting it to React code.
 JSX is a technology that converts HTML to JavaScript, so that we can then use it in the JavaScript function that renders a React component.

-1. value in "" is string, value in {} is JS expression. if use a variable, then sytax: {var}
+1. value in "" is string, value in {} is other JS expressions, like if use a variable, then sytax: {var}; or boolean value {true}
-2. use className as attribute name instead of class
+2. one of the props is className, like class in JS. we can access props in definition of the component by this.props.name

 ###### Example

 ![](/assets/Screen Shot 2018-02-23 at 1.20.53 PM.png)

 1. we've specified JSX as the type of JavaScript.
-2. This function **ReactDOM.render**,
+2. This function **ReactDOM.render**, is going to render an instance of the component into document.body
-   is going to be used to put this HTML at this location.

 Notice that we're mixing the JavaScript, which is this and this, with HTML which is this.
 JSX allows us to do that in the appropriate places.